Note ECU family, HW/SW numbers, software version and read method clearly.

 Yes.
 A file check request can be used for original files, problem files or logs that need professional review.

-No. ECU Jobs is a marketplace, not its own programming or file service provider.
+No. ECU Jobs is a platform, not its own programming or file service provider.

 ECU Jobs